Arpitha-004/DSA-MYSQL/README.md

 This repo might be quite useful for last minute revision or quick access.

 IMPORTANT!!!
-Tried Different Kinds of solutions so do follow the commits / history to understand different approaches like brute-force, average and optimal approaches
+Tried Different Kinds of solutions so do follow the commits / history to understand different approaches like brute-force, average and optimal approaches while some just contains optimal solution.

 # Array